greatvovan/exif2db/SYNOLOGY.md

 ### Install virtualenv (optional)

-Try to skip this step and use build-in `venv`.
+Try to skip this step and use built-in `venv`.
 If it fails, install [virtualenv](https://virtualenv.pypa.io/en/latest/installation.html) and use it instead of `venv`.